 There are a few crimes that can result in a felony conviction.
 Having a felony conviction on your record can make it difficult to find employment, obtain credit, buy a house, and will result in a loss of voting rights.

-Because of the wide range of penalties, it is crucial that you retain a Criminal Defense Attorney in Georgia to help you through the process.
+Because of the wide range of penalties, it is crucial that you retain a Obscenity Attorney in Georgia to help you through the process.

 It was accidental: Evidence proving that the distribution was unintentional without would be greatly beneficial to your case.

 Lack of evidence: The State must have sufficient evidence tying the defendant to the crime.
 If there is not enough evidence proving that the suspect did it beyond a reasonable doubt, then they cannot be guilty.

 How Can a Georgia Criminal Defense Lawyer Help